 What Is Mirroring?

+We often unconsciously mirror those we are close to.
+Mirroring tends to happen automatically between people who know each other well.
 Good friends will often use the same words or phrases and adopt the same gestures, particularly when they're together.
 Spouses do it, too, and anyone with a toddler knows that small children are experts at mirroring a person.
-This kind of unintentional mirroring happens frequently in families with kids adopting the behavior they see in their parents and older siblings.
+This kind of unintentional mirroring frequently happens in families and kids adopt the behavior they see in their parents and older siblings.

-If a prospect does pick up on your behavior, he may think you're making fun of him.
-This is particularly the case if you mimic something that's unique to him, such as the way he speaks certain words.
-Overt mirroring can feel insulting to a client, and you risk turning into a caricature of him, which is sure to offend.
+It's essential to be subtle, as mirroring only works if the prospect doesn't realize what you're doing and that you're doing it on purpose.
+If a prospect does pick up on your behavior, they may think you're making fun of them.
+This is particularly the case if you mimic something unique to them, such as the way they speak certain words.
+Overt mirroring can feel insulting to a client, and you risk turning into a caricature of them, which is sure to offend.

-Mirroring generally works best during one-on-one, two-way conversations rather than in meetings or sales presentations.
+- Mirroring generally works best during one-on-one conversations rather than in meetings or sales presentations.